giulioaur/SushiMenuJs/README.md

 ## Getting Started

 SushiMenuJs allows to easily define a menu static structure through html tags and attributes.
-Once the structure has been defined, it parse the html to build a menu's graph, that can be navigated through links between menu.
+Once the structure has been defined, it parse the html to build a menu's graph, that can be navigated through links between menu. \
+Every function is fully documented with JSDoc within the sources.

 ### Menu